USGS-WiM/StreamStatsWebserviceDocumentation/README.md

  Create and merge pull request with version incremented (github.com)

 ##### Step 4.
-Run "gulp push" to push the commit with the release tags up to the repository
+Run "gulp push" to push the commit with the release tags up to the upstream (WiM) repository.

 ```bash
 gulp push